jballen73/RosterMaker/README.md

 ![Demo](example.PNG)

 Row 1: The Activity Choices:  The names of the activities

 Note: If there are more than 6 activities, this will not work correctly, but it is easily fixable to do so.

-Row 2: The Meeting Places: The meeting places, same note as above Row 3: Capacity: See rows 1 and 2
+Row 2: The Meeting Places: The meeting places, same note as above

+Row 3: Capacity: See rows 1 and 2

 Row 4: A header row that doesn’t matter

-Row 5: The first RC, with the rest of the students and RC’s below them Rows 6+: Students, with the order of Last Name, First Name, Choice 1, Choice 2, Choice 3 The takeaway from this: Fill in the area on the side (as per usual) and everything will automatically fill in as necessary.
-Don’t add new rows or put text in those first 3 rows other than what will fill in automatically.
-Blank activities will be dealt with automatically.
+Row 5: The first RC, with the rest of the students and RC’s below them

+Rows 6+: Students, with the order of Last Name, First Name, Choice 1, Choice 2, Choice 3

+The takeaway from this: Fill in the area on the side (as per usual) and everything will automatically fill in as necessary.
+Don’t add new rows or put text in those first 3 rows other than the information above.
+Blank activity spaces will be dealt with automatically.

 Preparing the Spreadsheet:
 A small amount of work needs to be done in order to prepare the spreadsheet for use by the jar.

 1:  Every RC who does not have RC Group Night for that day needs to have “RC” typed in the third column (the first choice column), all capitals with no other text.
 Typing this for RC’s with group night should not break anything, but is unnecessary.

 2:  Every RC who has priority for that day’s evening activities should have “P” typed in the 4th column (the second choice column), again capital with no other text.